 2. Prepare A Concise But Informative Board Pack

-Finally, it helps to keep the Board pack structured the same way so that Board members can sift through it quicker.
+One tip we often give Founders is to keep the Board pack structured the same way so that Board members can sift through it quicker.

 3. Hold Monthly Reporting Calls